-- The School contributes to inter-agency working, when appropriate. - School policies and procedures take account of Bath and North East Somerset Community Safety & Safeguarding Partnership (BCSSP) and other local partnership inter-agency safeguarding procedures.
-These are set by the 3 local safeguarding partners: Local Children Safeguarding Board(LCSB), Local Safeguarding Adults Board(LSAB), Responsibilities Authority Group(RAG). - The Chair of Governors is committed to reporting any child protection allegation made against the Headmaster or a member of the Governing Board. - King Edward's School has an effective safeguarding and child protection policy in place, containing clear expectations of appropriate and acceptable staff behaviour toward pupils (see Appendix A: Information and guidance for School staff; Section 4 Staff Conduct and Guidelines). - The Headmaster ensures that the school policy and procedures are followed by staff, and in particular when making referrals in cases of suspected abuse or neglect - The governing Board are committed to ensuring that Human rights and Equality legislation are followed in relation to the school's safeguarding practices - The School has appointed members of the Senior and Whole School Management teams in the roles of Designated Safeguarding Leads, and explicit reference to their roles is included in their job descriptions. - The DSLs and all staff, including the Headmaster, undertake the necessary and regular child protection training in line with Bath and North East Somerset (B&NES) BCSSP guidelines. - Pupils are taught about safeguarding, including online safety, and sex and relationships education as part of the PSHE/PSHEE curriculum, when it is appropriate to the age of the pupils. - Governors are aware that safeguarding and child protection will be inspected by the Independent Schools Inspectorate to determine whether the school is compliant in discharging its statutory responsibilities through effective governance and management of the School. - The Governors prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff or volunteers who work with children, and may decide to ask for further checks which go beyond what is required.
+- the School contributes to inter-agency working, when appropriate. - School policies and procedures take account of Bath and North East Somerset Community Safety & Safeguarding Partnership (BCSSP) and other local partnership inter-agency safeguarding procedures.
+These are set by the 3 local safeguarding partners: B&NES Council, Avon and Somerset Constabulary, the B&NES Swindon and Wiltshire Integrated Care Board. - the School has an effective safeguarding and child protection policy in place, containing clear expectations of appropriate and acceptable staff behaviour toward pupils and further information for staff in the Staff Code of Conduct document. - the Governing Board is aware of the need to identify and report any children who go missing from the school, particularly on repeat occasions, to the local authority Children Missing Education service.
+The School follows the B&NES guidelines, which are published in Annex B: Children Missing Education. - the Governing Board are committed to ensuring that Human rights and Equality legislation are followed in relation to the school's safeguarding practices. - they have appointed a designated teacher to promote the educational achievement of any 'looked after children' at the School.
+This is the Whole School DSL. - the School has appointed members of the Senior and Whole School Management teams in the roles of Designated Safeguarding Leads, and explicit reference to their roles is included in their job descriptions. - the DSLs and all staff, including the Headmaster, undertake the necessary and regular child protection training in line with Bath and North East Somerset (B&NES) BCSSP guidelines. - pupils are taught about safeguarding, including online safety, and sex and relationships education as part of the PSHE/PSHEE curriculum, when it is appropriate to the age of the pupils. - the Governors prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff or volunteers who work with children, and may decide to ask for further checks which go beyond what is required.
 The School ensures that any volunteers, who are not required to complete the necessary checks needed to allow them to be engaged in regulated activity, are appropriately supervised and briefed about their safeguarding responsibilities.
+These are red lanyard holders.